SarvarKh/ofn-wiki/Product-amounts---units.md

 "Single resource" controls whether the stock comes from a central pool (t) or if each variant has its own stock level (f).
 When single resource is selected, only the count on hand for the product is editable.
 The count on hand for its variants are calculated in real time, but uneditable.
 When single resource is not selected, only the count on hand for the variants are editable.
 The count on hand for the product is blank.

 "Amount" sets the amount for this variant (ie. 5 kg).
+Amount can be fractional (eg. 0.5 dozen).

 "Units" sets the units, from Weight, Volume, Dozens or Items.
 When Items is chosen, a fourth field appears, where the user can select the type of items (eg. bunches, bags, loaves, packets, etc.). (_maybe dozens is an option under items_).